HMS Stronghold: Second World War

 At the start of the Second World War, Stronghold was based in Singapore.
 On 10 December 1941, the destroyer was once again involved in supporting aircraft, this time a Supermarine Walrus from the battlecruiser Repulse.
 The flying boat had been launched prior to the Japanese aerial attack that had sunk the capital ship and had been flying since.
 Stronghold took the aircraft in tow back to Singapore, the ASV radar mounted in the Walrus proving a useful security against submarine attack.
 On 16 January 1942, the destroyer formed part of the Far Eastern Squadron, or China Force, led by the light cruisers Danae, Dragon and Durban.
 The force was allocated to escorting convoys.
 On 3 February, Stronghold was tasked with towing the Royal Australian Navy destroyer Vendetta, which had been refitting in Singapore, on the first part of that vessel's journey to Fremantle.

 Between 11 and 13 February, the destroyer helped escorting what has been termed the Empire Star Convoy, after the Blue Star Line refrigerated cargo ship Empire Star.
 Stronghold was then assigned to undertake an anti-submarine patrol off the coast of Cilacap.
 The ship sailed on 1 March, sweeping at 22 kn.
 The destroyer spotted the Dutch evacuee ship Zandaam and provided essential cover against submarines until the heavily laiden vessel steamed off at speed to Fremantle.
-The destroyer then set off itself for Onslow, Western Australia.
+The destroyer itself then set off for Onslow, Western Australia.
 Unable to refuel at Cilacap, the destroyer was short of fuel and so had cruise at an economic speed of between 12 and 15 kn.

 The ship was sighted at about 09:00 on 2 March by a Japanese reconnaissance seaplane 300 mi south of Bali.
 The seaplane reported the position of the British vessel to the Japanese fleet.
 As 17:05, the first shell splashes appeared to the starboard.
 By 17:43, the destroyer was being attacked by the heavy cruiser Maya, which was being accompanied by Atago and Takao, escorted by the destroyers Arashi and Nowaki.
 Maya opened fire at a range of 16300 yd with 8 in shells, the destroyers at 11300 yd with their 5 in guns.
 Stronghold returning fire soon after.
 Heavily outgunned, the destroyer sustained damage aft, in the forward mess and the engine room, which had to be abandoned.
 The Japanese destroyers then attacked with torpedoes, one of which crippled the ship.
 The crew abandoned ship and Stronghold sank at 19:00.
 The cruiser expended 635 rounds, Nowaki 345 rounds and Arashi 290 rounds in the sinking.

-The crew had to rely on Carley floats as the ship's lifeboats had been destroyed in the action The four floats separated and drifted in the open sea for three days.
+The crew had to rely on Carley floats as the ship's lifeboats had been destroyed in the action.
+The four floats separated and drifted in the open sea for three days.
 Fifty survivors were rescued by a Dutch steamer with a Japanese crew on 5 March, who were then transferred to a Japanese cruiser and interred as prisoners of war.
 In all, nine officers and sixty-one ratings were killed, with an additional two subsequently dying in the camp.